-Beef carpaccio is a classic Italian dish that involves no cooking and makes an elegant starter or lunchtime dish.
-Because the beef is being served raw, choose the best quality meat available, that has been hung for a good period of time to improve flavour and texture.
+Beef carpaccio is a classic Italian dish that involves minimal cooking and makes an elegant starter or lunchtime dish.
+Because the beef is being served raw, choose top quality meat that has been hung for a good period of time to improve flavour and texture.
 Rare breed beef will give a great result, as these cows tend to have a slightly deeper flavour and are less intensively farmed, producing better-quality meat.
-The most commonly used cut for carpaccio is fillet, although sirloin can be used for a more intense flavour.
+The most commonly used cut for carpaccio is the centre of the fillet, although sirloin can be used for a more intense flavour.

 This delicious carpaccio by Paul Welburn adds plenty of flavour, but you can keep it as simple as you like.